 - Drain all the water out.

 - Cover the pan with a lid.
 Let it cook for 4-5 mins on low heat until they are lightly golden on the bottom.
-Then slowly flip them over using a chopstick or spoon and cook the other side for another 3-4 minutes.
+Then slowly flip them over using a chopstick or spoon and cook the other side for 3-4 minutes.

 Serving

-- Spread a tablespoon of tamarind-date chutney over
+- Spread a tablespoon of tamarind-date chutney over.

-- Spread a spoonful of the crunchy thin sev and garnish with cilantro.
+- Spread a spoonful of the crunchy thin sev and optionally garnish with cilantro.
 Cilantro and thin sev are optional but add a good texture and flavor to the dish.

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.